Roll20/roll20-character-sheets/Ars_Magica_5th/documentation.md

 Welcome the th Ars Magica 5th Edition character sheet.
 This page contains the documentation for the sheet.

 ### Experience
-The fileds for experience works as folows:
+The fileds for experience works as follows:

 + the first number is your xp towards the next level.
 You can edit it
 + the second number is the xp needed to reach the next level
 + the third number is the total xp needed to reach your current level